 Seeking the Kingdom of God: From Religion to Relationship

-Part 2 of 2 by Don Bell | ⏱️12 minute read
+Part 2 of 2 by Don Bell | ⏱️14 minute read

 Seeking the Kingdom of God transformed my Christian walk from duty to delight, and it can transform yours too.
 For years, I read two remarkable promises in Scripture without grasping their profound connection.
-Jesus tells us in Matthew 6:33, "Seek first the kingdom of God and his righteousness, and all these things will be added to you," while David declares in Psalm 37:4, "Delight yourself also in the LORD, and He shall give you the desires of your heart."
+Jesus tells us in Matthew 6:33, "Seek first the kingdom of God and his righteousness, and all these things will be added to you," while David declares in Psalm 37:4, "Delight yourself also in the Lord, and He shall give you the desires of your heart."

 A Note Before We Begin

-This article focuses on the practical how of seeking the Kingdom of God in daily life.
-If you're new to the concept of the "Kingdom" or want to understand its biblical foundations, from creation through Christ's return, I recommend starting with our foundational article on Christ's central message, The Gospel of the Kingdom.
+This article focuses on the practical "how" of seeking the Kingdom of God in daily life.
+If you're new to the concept of the Kingdom or want to understand its biblical foundations, from creation through Christ's return, I recommend starting with our foundational article on Christ's central message, The Gospel of the Kingdom.
 That said, you can absolutely dive in here and return to the foundations later!

 What Is the "Kingdom of God," Really?